hartwigmedical/scripts/datarequest/README.md

 You can mark a VM pre-emptible on VM creation *Create VM -> Management -> Availability Policy* and through the `glcoud` CLI.

 While creating them is easy, its worth having some automation around them to manage pre-emptions.
-In our pipline, we handle the pre-empted signal by polling the GCE API, then re-starting the workload in a new zone.
+In our pipeline, we handle the pre-empted signal by polling the GCE API, then re-starting the workload in a new zone.

 #### Local SSDs